hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 :::todo
 - What kind of encoding algorithm for strings is used?
 Seems like this is not defined explicitely (https://jira.hyperledger.org/browse/IS-786)
 - Go deeper into signing with CL?
-- Encoding the blinded link secret is correct?
+- Encoding the raw blinded link secret value and using it as encoded one is correct?
 - consider revocation data in case of revocation
 :::